richiemikke/celo-dao-tutorial/README.md

 ```

 In this section, we declares a new struct called `Proposal` that will be used to store information about each proposal.
-It contains several fields, including the ID of the proposal, the address of the proposer, a description of the proposal, the number of yes votes, the number of no votes, a mapping of each member's vote, and a flag to indicate whether the proposal has been executed.
+It contains several fields, including:

+- The ID of the proposal.
+- The address of the proposer.
+- A description of the proposal.
+- The number of yes votes.
+- The number of no votes.
+- A mapping of each member's vote.
+- A flag to indicate whether the proposal has been executed.

-We also declare a public mapping called proposals that maps a proposal ID to a Proposal struct. proposalCount will keep track of the total number of proposals in our DAO.
+We also declare a public mapping called `proposals` that maps a proposal ID to a `Proposal` struct. `proposalCount` will keep track of the total number of proposals in our DAO.

 Lastly, we added a constructor function for the CELODAO contract.
 It sets the owner state variable to the address of the contract creator.